 - Abillity to commit to full-time research for the duration of the 8-week experience (approximately 40 hours/week of research and required IJRA programming)

 - Committment to meeting weekly expectations of Sussex Research Mentor, ensuring timely communication and production of work

 - Candidate may not hold another research appointment or internship while a UChicago-Sussex IJRA

 (1) A ~$6,500 research grant to cover travel, room/board, and a stipend for the eight-week summer research experience funded through the Straetz International Research grant program.

-(2) Selection of virtual training workshops, including:
+(2) Selection of research training workshops, including:

 - Introduction to academic research skills

 - Introduction to managing research data